 This is considered a fairly easy snowshoe when using the Observer's Trail because the incline is so gradual.
 The steeper Ranger Trail is more technically challenging.

 Poke-O-Moonshine's cliffs are considered one of the best climbing locations in the northeast.
 There are more than 250 climbing routes on numerous cliff faces.
 The 400-foot high Main Face is one prominent route, and there are many other faces with shorter climbing routes.

 The cliffs are easily accessed from the parking area at the DEC Poke-O-Moonshine Day Use Area near the base of the mountain.
 Picnic tables, fire places, barbecue grills, and two vault privies are located at the day use area.
 Overnight camping is prohibited.

 NOTE: DEC closes climbing routes on portions of the Main Face from April 1 through mid-summer to protect nesting peregrine falcons and their chicks.
 Learn more about peregrine falcons and Adirondack rock climbing.

-When the weather is right it's some of the best, and most accessible, ice climbing in the Adirondacks.
+When the weather and conditions are right it's some of the best, and most accessible, ice climbing in the Adirondacks.